 This Contract Activity Report (CAR) and the sister report; Procurement Activity Report (PAR) are composed of data from the same database.
 Contract information is reported from all departments of the Government of Nunavut.
 It is quite possible that as the contract information is entered into the database, that some human error will occur.
 The Department of Community and Government Services (CGS) makes best efforts to verify the accuracy and completeness of the dataset.
 We use various sources of external information (Freebalance, Requisition Log and Contract Management Listing) to verify the data.
 It is virtually impossible to assure 100% accuracy.
-However, even though it is a less than perfect system, we can rely on many repetitive, multi year trends in the data analysis.
-This next section of the report will make a brief synopsys of the statistical results for the fiscal year 2020/21 and will also outline some of the multi year trends.
+However, even though it is a less than perfect system, we can rely on many repetitive, multi-year trends in the data analysis.
+This next section of the report will make a brief synopsys of the statistical results for the fiscal year 2021/22 and will also outline some of the multi-year trends.

-- Statistically we now have sixteen (16) years of data that is comparable in that we have gathered the same data. - The total value of contracts awarded by the GN decreased by 12.4% from 2019/20 to 2020/21.
-The ratio of the value of contracts awarded to Nunavut Firms has decreased by 1% of the total value and contracts awarded to Inuit Firms decreased by 1%.
-Contracts to Other Firms increased by 1%. - The number of contracts awarded is down by 21% from 2019/20 to 2020/21.
-This represents a decrease of less than 1% over the three years covered in this report. - The number of contracts awarded to Inuit Firms increased in proportionate share by 2%, and the number of contracts to Nunavut Businesses decreased by 2% while the total number of contracts awarded to Other decreased by 1%. - Overall in 2020/21 we see that the combined volume of contracts to Inuit and Nunavut Firms has increased by 24%. - The actual value of contracts to Inuit Firms decreased by 15%, the value to Nunavut Firms decreased by 34% and the value to Other Firms decreased by 11%. - It should be noted that many companies have both Inuit Firm status and Nunavut Business status.
-For the purposes of this report, companies with this shared status are classified as Inuit. - Since the fiscal year 2018/19, the volume of contracts has decreased by less than 1%.
-It is interesting to note that the volume of contracts awarded to Other Firms has decreased by 2% in comparison.
-The volume to combined Inuit and Nunavut increased by 4%.
+- Statistically we now have seventeen (17) years of data that is comparable in that we have gathered the same data. - The total value of contracts awarded by the GN increased by 30% from 2020/21 to 2021/22.
+The ratio of the value of contracts awarded to Nunavut Firms has increased by 1% of the total value and contracts awarded to Inuit Firms increased by 20%.
+Contracts to Other Firms decreased by 19%. - The number of contracts awarded is down by 6.8% from 2020/21 to 2021/22.
+This represents an increase of 13% over the three years covered in this report. - The number of contracts awarded to Inuit Firms decreased in proportionate share by 4%, and the number of contracts to Nunavut Businesses increased by 2% while the total number of contracts awarded to Other increased by 3%. - Overall in 2020/21 we see that the combined volume of contracts to Inuit and Nunavut Firms has decreased by 2%, as a comparative ratio. - The actual value of contracts to Inuit Firms more than doubled, the value to Nunavut Firms also doubled and the value to Other Firms decreased by 3%. - It should be noted that many companies have both Inuit Firm status and Nunavut Business status.
+For the purposes of this report, companies with this shared status are classified as Inuit. - Since the fiscal year 2019/20, the volume of contracts has decreased by 6.8%.
+It is interesting to note that the volume of contracts awarded to Other Firms has decreased by 3% in comparison.
+The volume to combined Inuit and Nunavut decreased by 13%. - The total value of contracts awarded by the GN increased by 30% from 2020/21 to 2021/22.
+The ratio of contracts awarded to Nunavut Firms has increased to 2% of the total value and contracts awarded to Inuit Firms decreased by 4%.
+Contracts to Other Firms increased by 3%.